 Division AK Static Zoom Meeting Information

-UMC, SPECIAL SET, AND OTHER REMOTE PROCEEDINGS SET AFTER APRIL 1, 2021 IN DIVISION AK WILL BE ON THE ABOVE STATIC ZOOM LINK
+UMC, SPECIAL SET, AND OTHER REMOTE PROCEEDINGS SET AFTER APRIL 1, 2021 IN DIVISION AK WILL BE ON THE BELOW STATIC ZOOM LINK

 No password necessary.

 UMC and Special Set hearings (15, 30, 45 or 60 minutes) are scheduled by the parties through the Online Scheduling System (OLS):

 - For UMC, please include the zoom link information in place of the courthouse address/courtroom number on your notices for UMC.

 - For Special Set (15, 30, 45 or 60 minutes), an Order will be auto-generated which will include the Zoom information for you to submit to the Judge upon selecting a date in OLS.

 - New Special Set dates for 15, 30, 45, and 60 minute hearings are uploaded onto OLS on the first working day of every month.
 The Court also reopens dates/times as agreed orders are signed on previously scheduled hearings.
 If no dates are available online, parties should continue checking for reopened dates and/or check back on the first working day of the following month.
 Any and all available dates/times are posted on and must be scheduled through OLS.

 Persons who are interested in listening to the court events may contact the Court’s Public Information Office, Debra Oats, at 561-355-4495 or 561-644-0054 to obtain an access line.